 Old electronics and video game consoles

-You’d be surprised how may people have a hard time getting rid of old electronics.
-When kids no longer use video game consoles, they tend to get shoved in a basement, closet or in the attic.
-If you have a Nintendo 64 or a first-generation Play Station and neither of those consoles has been touched since well before your adult-children went off to college, these can be tagged and donated (or sold in a moving sale).
+You’d be surprised how many people have a hard time getting rid of old electronics.
+When kids no longer use video game consoles, they tend to get shoved in a basement, closet or in attic.
+If you have a Nintendo 64 or a first-generation Play Station and neither of those consoles has been touched since well before your adult children went off to college, these can be tagged and donated (or sold in a moving sale).

 Do an inventory of your cups, plates and dishes